- Home

 The following sections appear on the left panel of the AI Agent configuration page:

 As AI agents evolve and become more complex, changes to their logic or Natural Language Understanding (NLU) can sometimes have unintended consequences.
-To ensure optimal performance and identify potential issues, the AI agent platform offers a convenient one-click bot testing framework.
+To ensure optimal performance and identify potential issues, the AI agent platform offers a convenient one-click AI agent testing framework.
 You can:

 - Easily create and run a comprehensive set of test cases.